GERD and hip fracture. We often

 recommended and used for GERD and peptic ulcer management.
 The

-risk of hip fracture is elevated for PPI users.
+risk of hip fracture is elevated in PPI users.
 Whether

 users utilize a low or medium dose, the risk of hip fracture is